 The Committee on Climate Change published its ninth annual report to Government two weeks ago.
 This is where the Government is held to account on progress towards the carbon budgets that will lead to the 80% target to cut greenhouse gases by 2050.
 This is all the more interesting in a political context where uncertainty is king and climate science (and science generally) is under attack.

 Overall, as the evidence-orientated Committee on Climate Change (henceforth ‘3Cs’) notes, there is good news in the UK: we have reduced greenhouse gas emissions by 42% since 1990, despite increasing GDP by more than 65% (see graph below).
-Renewable electricity generation has tripled in the last 10 years.
+Incredibly, renewable electricity generation has also tripled in the last 10 years.

 The 3Cs remind us that the UK’s 2008 Climate Change Act binds us to prepare two plans: one to reduce climate change emissions, and another to improve our resilience to a changing climate.
 The catch is that we are running late with both of these.

 The Fifth Carbon Budget was enshrined in law on 20 July 2016.
 This requires a reduction in emissions of 57% by 2030 compared to the levels in 1990, but so far the UK is some way off meeting this target (see graph below).
 The 3Cs also remind us that many of the most significant policies relating to energy use and emissions come to an end around 2020.
 Introducing replacement policies alongside the huge burden of transferring swathes of EU legislation into UK law will be very difficult to achieve because of the pressures on parliamentary time.

 However, large scale deployment of some low carbon technologies has brought major economies of scale and significantly reduced the costs of solar and wind generation technologies, batteries and electric vehicles, and smart network controls.
 This brings new opportunities for decoupling economic growth and greenhouse gas emissions.